Placements / Work Integrated Learning – Community of Practice

 The usual accredited placements of nursing, midwifery, health, medicine, dentistry, vet science, education and engineering have been included in curriculum for many years.
 More recently other disciplines have been offering either voluntary or mandated placements or internships including business, law, arts and the sciences.

 DVE has been delivering projects focused on improving placement and Work Integrated Learning (WIL) management for over 17 years.
-From developing our own niche clinical placement management system (CPMS) in 2012 which manages regional and rural students on health placements in four universities (University of Adelaide, UniSA, University of Sydney and Flinders University), we have reviewed and improved placement business processes, undertaken benchmarking, visited a UK University region, delivered webinars and presented at conferences.
+From developing our own niche clinical placement management system (CPMS) in 2012 which manages regional and rural students on health placements in four universities (University of Adelaide, UniSA, University of Sydney and Flinders University), we have reviewed and improved placement business processes, undertaken benchmarking, worked with UK Universities, delivered webinars and presented at conferences.
 DVE has worked with many Australian universities to improve this essential and critical activity.

-Interestingly, the findings delivered by Director and Higher Education Specialist, Dianne van Eck at the NAFEA (National Association of Field Experience Administrators) Conference in 2014 are still very much relevant today:
+Interestingly, the findings I delivered at the NAFEA (National Association of Field Experience Administrators) Conference in 2014 are still very much relevant today:

 • Many manual and complex processes